commercialhaskell/stack/doc/GUIDE.md

 even different GHC versions installed by stack.

 ## Cleaning your project
-You can clean up build artifacts for your project using the `stack clean` and `stack purge`.
+You can clean up build artifacts for your project using the `stack clean` and `stack purge` commands.

 ### `stack clean`
 `stack clean` Deletes the local working directories containing compiler output.